UltraStar-Deluxe/format/The UltraStar File Format (v2).md

 The note type indicates how singing the correct or wrong note should affect scoring.
 The following sections define standard note types.
+Implementations MAY substitute unknown note types with freestyle notes (`F`).
+Implementations MUST NOT attach semantics to note types not covered by this specification.

 The start beat and duration define the time when a note appears in a song.
 Both are indicated in beats relative to offset indicated by the `#GAP` header.